Lukas Nelson & POTR announce a new album, a duet with Lainey Wilson & a UK tour - Entertainment Focus

-GRAMMY Award-winning artist Lukas Nelson has announced that he will be releasing his highly anticipated new album, Sticks and Stones, on 14th July via 6ACE Records/Thirty Tigers (pre-save/pre-order here).
-Ahead of this, he has released the first single from the project ‘More Than Friends’ featuring CMA and ACM Award-winning artist, Lainey Wilson.
+GRAMMY Award-winning artist Lukas Nelson and his band POTR have announced that they will be releasing their highly anticipated new album, Sticks and Stones, on 14th July via 6ACE Records/Thirty Tigers (pre-save/pre-order here).
+Ahead of this, they have released the first single from the project ‘More Than Friends’ featuring CMA and ACM Award-winning artist, Lainey Wilson.

 “When I wrote “More Than Friends”, I had always envisioned it as a duet.
 I am a big fan of Lainey and she was at the top of my list of artists I wanted to sing with me on this track” shares Nelson.
 “When we sent her the song, I was thrilled to hear back that she loved it and wanted to do it”.